 - A. Content of Documents.
-The clerk of the Court shall assign a docket number to each case.
-Unless otherwise ordered, all documents filed with the Court shall be signed with a traditional, hand-written signature and contain: - 1. a caption setting forth the title of the case and a brief description of the document; - 2. the case docket number assigned by the Court; and - 3. the name, address, telephone number and e-mail address of the person who prepared the document.
+The Clerk of Court shall assign a docket number to each case.
+Unless otherwise ordered, all documents filed with the Court shall be signed with an original signature and contain: - 1. a caption setting forth the title of the case and a brief description of the document; - 2. the docket number assigned by the Court; and - 3. the name, address, telephone number, and email address of the person who prepared the document.
 Documents filed with the Court must not be stapled or bound together except with a removable clip.

-B. Privacy Protection for Filings Made with the Court.
+B. Privacy Protection for Filings

 - 1. Redaction Required.
-Unless the court orders otherwise, a party or nonparty making an electronic or paper filing with the court shall not include, or will redact where inclusion is necessary, the following personal data identifiers: - a.
+Unless the Court orders otherwise, a party or nonparty making an electronic or paper filing with the Court shall not include, or will redact where inclusion is necessary, the following personal data identifiers: - a.
 Social Security Numbers.
 If a Social Security Number must be included, only the last four digits of the number should be used. - b.
 Dates of Birth.
 If a date of birth must be included, only the year should be used. - c.
 Names of Minor Children.
 If the name of a minor child must be included, only the minor's first name and first initial of the last name should be used (e.g., John S.).
 If the parent's name also must be included, then only the parent's first name and first initial of the last name should be used (e.g., Amy S.).

 - d.
 Financial Account Numbers.
 If a checking account, savings account, credit card, or debit card number or any other financial account number must be included, only the last four digits of the number should be used. - e.
+Other Identifiers.
 Driver's license, state identification, or passport number.